PATH - A Tool Box for Automated Testing

 Our software met its performance objectives, and achieved modest commercial success.
 We sold the PATH product to three customers, including the U.K. Ministry of Defence.

 However, within 18 months our product was shelf-ware everywhere we had sold it.

 As indeed, we suspect, are our competitors' products!

-Nevertheless, we believe that our subsequent success over more than two decades as Consultants using our own software validates our minimalist approach.
+Nevertheless, we believe that our subsequent success over getting on for three decades as Consultants using our own software validates our minimalist approach.

 - We consider test scripts to be Document Templates rather than Programs.
 In our model, Test Generation is more akin to Mail-merge than anything else.